-36. What are the benefits of portion Keeps the food costs down control?
-Keep losses in food preparation and serving to a minimum Offer a consistent portion to customers - they are getting 'value for money' and having the same size portion as everyone else.
-Minimise waste e.g. leftovers To make a profit which is constant The caterer can then determine a selling price (how much should be charged to cover costs and make a profit?)
+36. What are the benefits of portion Keeps the food costs down 30. control?
+Keep losses in food preparation and serving to a minimum control.
+Offer a consistent portion to customers - they are getting 'value for money' and having the same size portion as everyone else.
+Minimise waste e.g. leftovers

+To make a profit which is constant The caterer can then determine a selling price (how much should be charged to cover costs and make a profit?)
 Using standard recipes can help a caterer by determining how many ingredients will make 10, 20, 30 or more portions.
 37. Give 5 methods of portion control?
 Scoops for ice cream, potatoes Ladles for soups, sauces, gravies Individual portion sizes Size of serving bowl etc Slices of a food Pre-marked for portions Decorated for portions Pre-portioned 38.
 What does HASAWA stand for?
 Health and safety at work act 1974 39.
 What does RIDDOR stand for?
-Reporting of injuries diseases and dangerous occurrences regulations 1995 40 NAME at the second second for a Courtural of such atomics have added at the social broad at the secondaria at 2002 40.
+Reporting of injuries diseases and dangerous occurrences 33.
+Timat aces med on stand for: regulations 1995 1-684-14410-110-1-110-1 40.
 What does COSHH stand for?
 Control of substances hazardous to health regulations 2002 41.
 What does PPER stand for?
 Personal protective equipment at work regulations 1992 42.
 What does MHR stand for?
-Manual handling operations regulations 1993 43.
+Manual handling operations regulations 1993 g operation against a second 43.
 What does the HASAWA cover?
-This act covers all aspects of health and safety at work 43.
-What does the HASAWA cover: This act covers an aspects of ficultification surety at work 44.
-What are the duties of the employee To take care of themselves and others under the HASAWA?
-To follow safety advice and instructions Not interfere with any safety device To report accidents To report hazards and risks 45.
+This act covers all aspects of health and safety at work 44.
+What are the duties of the employee To take care of themselves and others 1 under the HASAWA?
+To follow safety advice and instructions ander the month.
+Not interfere with any safety device To report accidents · To report hazards and risks 45.
 What does the HSE stand for?
-H.S.E stands for the Health and Safety Executive.
-46. Who enforces the HASAWA?
-Inspectors from the Health and Safety Executive (HSE) Manufacturers; schools and colleges; repairers; specialist places like hospitals and power stations Environmental Health Officers Places where the public go like shops, offices, leisure facilities Fire Officers - just enforce the bits relating to fire safety , 47.
-What are the rules for the safe use of Only use equipment for which you have been authorised equipment under the HASAWA? and/or trained Always wear any personal protective equipment such as goggles or gloves if you have been instructed to do so 48.
+H.S.E stands for the Health and Safety Executive. · 46.
+Who enforces the HASAWA?
+Inspectors from the Health and Safety Executive (HSE) Manufacturers; schools and colleges; repairers; specialist places like hospitals and power stations Environmental Health Officers Places where the public go like shops, offices, leisure facilities Fire Officers - just enforce the bits relating to fire safety 47.
+What are the rules for the safe use of Only use equipment for which you have been authorised equipment under the HASAWA? and/or trained Always wear any personal protective equipment such as goggles or gloves if you have been instructed to do so Sobbles of Bloves if you have been instructed to do so 48.
 What are the substances covered by Chemicals including cleaning chemicals COSHH?
-Micro-organisms 3 50 Dusts -50
+2. Micro-organisms 3 50 Dusts l 50

-4. Medicines, pesticides, gases 5.
+4. Medicines, pesticides, gases5.
 HSE list (Health and safety executive) 49.
 What is a safety data sheet?
 It is a sheet where hazards are identified.
 50. What sort of items are personal protective equipment It can include items such as Gloves, goggles, hard hats, hearing protectors, warm clothing (in cold conditions), safety shoes or boots, respirators etc